 In this workshop, you will learn ways to assess if a problem is from nerve impingement and easy and effective ways to relieve nerve impingement by using movement to tension and glide the nerve along its path.

-We will also work with assessment and treatment of impingement of cutaneous nerves that have specific pain patterns, including the lateral femoral cutaneous nerve, cluneal nerves, and the pudendal nerve.
+We will also work with the assessment and treatment of impingement of cutaneous nerves that have specific pain patterns, including the lateral femoral cutaneous nerve, cluneal nerves, and the pudendal nerve.

 Extensive notes will be given with this class.
-After completing the class you should be able to help more of your clients have a greater pain-free range of motion.
+After completing the class, you should be able to help more of your clients have a greater pain-free range of motion.

 Please bring shorts and a sports bra for women.